IamManchanda/creative-bootstrap/_posts/2016-10-19-bootstrap-4-alpha-5.md

 layout: post
 title: Bootstrap 4 Alpha 5
 category: Resources
+description: Bootstrap 4 Alpha 5 has arrived just over a month after Alpha 4 with some major feature improvements
 ---
 [Alpha 5 has arrived](http://v4-alpha.getbootstrap.com) just over a month after Alpha 4 with some major feature improvements and a boat load of bug fixes.
 We still have a lot of work to do, but we're closing the gap and getting more stable with each release.
 Keep reading for the highlights and plans for Alpha 6.